Variable vs. fixed interest rates: What’s the difference?

 Here are a couple of frequently asked questions when comparing fixed and variable interest rates:

-When it comes to fixed and variable interest rates, remember that fixed rates won’t change in most circumstances.
-But variable rates may increase or decrease depending on the index rate.
+The key difference between variable and fixed interest rates is that fixed rates won’t change in most circumstances.
+But variable rates may increase or decrease depending on an index rate like the prime rate.

 If you’re comparing credit cards, APR is one way to compare your options—along with things like rewards, benefits and fees.
 You can learn more about the difference between APR and interest rates and see what might be considered a good rate for a credit card.